alces-software/metalware/docs/design/02-topologies.md

 - All `metal configure` commands will require the repo be set up (`repo use` has been run) before running.

-- `metal build` will require that `metal configure all` has been run first, i.e. that `/var/lib/metalware/config/all.yaml` has been generated, so any necessary config has been set up before templating.
+- `metal build` will require that `metal configure domain` has been run first, i.e. that `/var/lib/metalware/config/domain.yaml` has been generated, so any necessary config has been set up before templating.

 - Additionally, `metal build -g $GROUP` will require that `metal configure